javapathfinder/jpf-label/README.md

 JPF, extended with jpf-label and configured appropriately, can also describe the labels in a text file.
-For example, if we use the following configuration file to label the initial state, final states, and those states in which the static method setValue is invoked
+For example, if we use the following configuration file to label the initial state, final states, and those states in which the method setValue is invoked

     target = Method
     classpath = <path to the directory containing Method.class>